open/close all folders

 Master George Crawley

-Portrayed by: Carl & Logan Weston / Oliver & Zac Barker
+: Carl & Logan Weston/Oliver & Zac Barker

 "We've done our duty, Downton is safe." — Lady Mary